Best Afternoon Tea in Cardiff

 Afternoon tea attendees can enjoy loose leaf tea, locally roasted coffee, lush hot chocolates and soft drinks.
 If you fancy some bubbles you can bring your own prosecco for a corkage free of £5.50.
 The tea experience costs £17.50 per person with two rounds of sandwiches or £32.50 for two people sharing three rounds of sandwiches.

 Tip: If you’re too full to finish your treats Pettigrew will provide you with a compostable box to take them home in.

-At Clayton Hotel Cardiff we offer proper lush afternoon tea.
-Situated in Cardiff City Centre, guests can enjoy a selection of sweet and savoury treats while soaking up the view of Cardiff.
+At Clayton Hotel Cardiff we offer one of the best afternoon tea experiences in Cardiff.
+Situated in the heart of Cardiff City Centre, guests can enjoy a selection of sweet and savoury treats while soaking up the view of Cardiff.

 Our fancy afternoon tea comes with a modest price tag and is the perfect way to celebrate an occasion, round off a shopping trip, or to have a romantic date day.
-For just £19.95, tea includes:
+For just £21.95, the afternoon tea includes:

 - A glass of prosecco

 - Fresh finger sandwiches